DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

-\paragraph{Training} We densely sample 16 frames from each video to construct an input clip.
+\textbf{Training.} We densely sample 16 frames from each video to construct an input clip.
 We apply random cropping and resizing to every frame to get $224\times224$ pixels for each frame.
-We employ the ViT~\cite{vit} pre-trained with self-supervised VideoMAE~\cite{videomae} on the target dataset \eg UCF101, and Kinetics-400 as the feature encoder.
-We use FAME~\cite{fame} for the pseudo-human-mask extraction.
-We employ the ViT pre-trained on the Places365~\cite{places365} dataset as the frozen scene model.
+We employ the ViT~\cite{vit} pre-trained with self-supervised VideoMAE~\cite{videomae} on the target dataset, \eg UCF-101 in \tabref{ucf_main}, and Kinetics-400 in \tabref{k400_main}, as our backbone encoder.
+We employ a 3-layer MLP as our action mask decoder.
+We employ an off-the-shelf and non-learning-based pseudo-human mask extractor~\cite{fame} which computes foreground probability using pixel value statistics.
+In cases where the ground-truth scene labels are not provided by the dataset, \eg UCF-101 and Kinetics-400, we employ the ViT pre-trained on the Places365~\cite{places365} dataset as the frozen scene model to obtain pseudo scene labels.